Entertainment

 He said asking people to pay money for God’s blessings sounds like buying goods in a supermarket.

-He said, What multiplies your wealth is work, in a post he shared on Facebook over the weekend.
+He said, what multiplies your wealth is work, in a post he shared on Facebook over the weekend.

-He added, Giving in the church does not bring additional money to you.
+He added, giving in the church does not bring additional money to you.
 What brings additional money to you is work.

 You don’t pray and fast to get money.
 What produces money is work.
 It’s called industry.